nikosszzz/musicbot/README.md

 # Music Bot
 GitHub Repository of Music Bot.

-(The bot's music system was made using source from eritislami/evobot, including changes by me.
+(The bot's music system was made using source from [eritislami/evobot](https://github.com/eritislami/evobot) with my changes and using the codebase of my own bot Infinium combined.
 Thank them for the amazing music system.)

+Support can also be given in Infinium's support discord here: https://discord.gg/QFvCUDydvV

 ## Music Bot Features